 How SEO Works in a Shopify Store

-Structure and semantics
+Structure and Semantics

-Technical foundation
+Technical Foundation

-Indexation, duplicates, canonicals, filters, pagination, speed.
+Indexation, duplicates, canonical tags, filters, pagination, page speed.

-Content and commercial factors
+Content and Commercial Factors

 Which Pages Most Often Drive Traffic and Sales